isaacs/node-lru-cache/README.md

     The key and val can be any value.

+* `getMaxAge(key)`
+* `getCachedTime(key)`

+    Neither of these will update "recently used"-ness of the key.
+    They are self explanatory in that they get the maxAge of a key (or globally configured max-age if none is defined for the key)

+    and the time cached.

+    if no key exists, they will return undefined.

+    `getCachedTime` will return 0 if no maxAge is set.

 * `peek(key)`

     Returns the key value (or `undefined` if not found) without